howard0su/SDRPlusPlus/readme.md

 ## "I don't see -insert module name here-, what's going on?"

 If the module was included in a later update, it's not enabled in the config.
-The easiest way to fix this is just to delete the `config.json` file and let SDR++ recreate it (you will lose your setting relating to the main UI like VFO colors, zoom level and theme).
+The easiest way to fix this is just to delete the `config.json` file and let SDR-888 recreate it (you will lose your setting relating to the main UI like VFO colors, zoom level and theme).
 The best option however is to edit the config file to add an instance of the module you wish to have enabled (see the Module List).

-## SDR++ crashes when stopping a RTL-SDR
+## SDR-888 crashes when stopping a RTL-SDR

 This is a bug recently introduced by libusb1.4
 To solve, this, simply downgrade to libusb1.3

-## SDR++ crashes when starting a HackRF
+## SDR-888 crashes when starting a HackRF

 If you also have the SoapySDR module enabled, this is a bug in libhackrf.
 It's caused by libhackrf not checking if it's already initialized.
-The solution until a fixed libhackrf version is released is to disable the soapy_source module from SDR++.
+The solution until a fixed libhackrf version is released is to disable the soapy_source module from SDR-888.
 For this, go into the "Module Manager" menu and click the `-` button next to the row with "soapy_source".
-After that, restart SDR++.
+After that, restart SDR-888.

 ## Issue not listed here?